pmotyka/TerraformCodePipelineModule/README.md

 # TerraformCodePipelineModule

-An importable, Terraform defined, CodePipeline module used to deliver Terraform payloads.
+This module defines a *pipeline* which can deliver a *payload*.
+Specifically, an importable, Terraform defined, CodePipeline module used to deliver Terraform *payloads* to and AWS account, which are also typically considered as *workloads* (this is out of the scope of landing zone solutions).

-This is primarily to be executed by Pipeline Lifecycle Manager, which will stand up and tear down pipelines, for which you need to have the module imported into your repository using the best practices as seen in the Example repos.
+*Pipelines* created by this module will execute when new commits are pushed to the corresponding repo & branch it is connected to.

-Pipelines created by this module will execute when new commits are pushed to the branch it follows and also every night.
+An example consumer app using this pipeline module can be found @ https://code.amazon.com/packages/TerraformExamplePayload/trees/mainline.

 To use it, you might incorporate it as follows: